‘An Absolute Casino.’ The $500 Billion Leveraged ETF Craze Proving Buffett Right

 © Dimitrios Kambouris / Getty Images Entertainment via Getty Images

 “We’ve never had people in a more gambling mood than now,” Warren Buffett told CNBC on May 2, 2026, during Berkshire Hathaway’s annual meeting.
-On one-day options: “That’s not investing.
+On one-day options, he was blunt: “That’s not investing.
 It’s not speculating.
 It’s gambling, just totally.”
-His metaphor: “I’ve compared the markets to a church with a casino attached.
+His metaphor for the moment: “I’ve compared the markets to a church with a casino attached.
 The casino has gotten very attractive to people.”
-Buffett rarely names the mechanism.
-The data does it for him: leveraged and inverse ETFs.
+Buffett rarely names the mechanism behind his concern.
+The data does it for him, and it points directly to leveraged and inverse ETFs.

 What the Numbers Show

-Per Todd Sohn, ETF strategist at Baird Strategas, roughly $200 billion sits across about 700 leveraged ETF funds.
-Because these products use derivatives, that $200 billion controls a notional value near $500 billion, real market exposure about 2.5 times the money invested.
-AUM runs 13:1 leveraged long versus short: for every $1 wagered on things falling, $13 is wagered on things rising.
+Per Todd Sohn, ETF strategist at Baird Strategas, roughly $200 billion sits in leveraged and inverse ETF funds, a universe that has grown to more than 860 products.
+Because these products use derivatives, that $200 billion controls a notional value near $500 billion, representing real market exposure about 2.5 times the money actually invested.
+AUM runs 13:1 leveraged long versus short: for every $1 bet on things falling, $13 is bet on things rising.
 The exposure is concentrated almost entirely in tech.
 This is what Buffett describes without ticker symbols: a behavioral warning backed by half a trillion dollars of one-directional leverage.

 What These Products Actually Are

 A leveraged ETF uses derivatives and borrowed money to deliver a multiple (usually 2x or 3x) of a benchmark’s daily return.
-The catch: they reset daily, engineered for one-day holds, not buy-and-hold.
-ProShares UltraPro QQQ (NASDAQ:TQQQ), the 3x Nasdaq-100 fund, alone holds AUM north of $32 billion.
-A 10% drop in the Nasdaq-100 translates to roughly a 30% loss for TQQQ holders in a single period.
-TQQQ is up 46.69% year to date, on a Nasdaq-100 gain of 18.1%.
+The catch is that they reset daily, engineered for one-day holds, not buy-and-hold portfolios.
+ProShares UltraPro QQQ (NASDAQ:TQQQ), the 3x Nasdaq-100 fund, alone holds approximately $38 billion in assets, making it the largest leveraged ETF in the United States by a comfortable margin.
+A 10% drop in the Nasdaq-100 translates to roughly a 30% loss for TQQQ holders in a single session.
 The math only cuts one way when it reverses.

 The Part That Changes How Stocks Trade